 New Testament

-"Dear friends, do not be surprised at the fiery ordeal that has come on you to test you, as though something strange were happening to you.
-But rejoice inasmuch as you participate in the sufferings of Christ, so that you may be overjoyed when his glory is revealed."
+"Dear friends, do not be surprised at the painful trial you are suffering, as though something strange were happening to you.
+But rejoice that you participate in the sufferings of Christ, so that you may be overjoyed when his glory is revealed."

 The Bottom Line